nfischer/vimignore/README.md

 --------------------

 The best way to use this plugin is in conjunction with [Tim Pope's fugitive plugin](https://github.com/tpope/vim-fugitive).
-In particular, when using the `:Gstatus` command, Vimignore adds a mapping on `I`.
+In particular, when using fugitive's `:Gstatus` command, Vimignore adds a mapping on `I`.

 Press `<shift>-i` when viewing the git index (`:Gstatus` window) to add the file on the current line to the gitignore list and update the git index accordingly.